top of page

 Business & Commercial Waste

-When you reduce hazardous waste or eliminate it altogether, your waste management and compliance costs can be reduced or eliminated.
-You can save money by reducing staff time spent on waste management and regulatory compliance, and by reducing expensive hazardous waste equipment and disposal costs.
+When you reduce hazardous waste or eliminate it altogether, you can save money by reducing staff time spent on waste management and and by reducing expensive disposal costs.

-• Your prevention efforts save taxpayers money because government resources spent on hazardous waste compliance and cleanup can be redirected to businesses assistance and education.
+• Saving taxpayers money.
+Government resources spent on hazardous waste can be redirected to businesses assistance and education.

-• Your community will be safer, because less hazardous products and wastes mean less potential exposure from waste handling and spills.
+• Working in a safer community.
+Less hazardous products and wastes mean less potential exposure from waste handling and spills.

 Construction Debris

-Construction and demolition wastes are often suitable for salvage or for recycling.
-Some drop-box locations will accept certain types of construction and demolition wastes for recycling.
-Other disposal and recycling options for CDL can be found at Recycling in Kitsap County
+Construction and demolition waste is usually okay for salvage or for recycling.
+Some drop-box locations will accept certain types of construction and demolition waste for recycling.
+Other disposal and recycling options for construction waste can be found at Recycling in Kitsap County

 Compost